CollabBoard-Team-Full-Stack-Development/CollabBoard-Full-Stack-Development-Commits-/README.md

 GET /api
 ```

-This endpoint is used to verify that the backend server and REST API are running correctly.
+Used to verify that the backend REST API is running.

 Example: